kensnyder/react-thermals/README.md

 ## Middleware

 React Thermals has a simple middleware system.
-Often it is simpler to just subscribe to the `BeforeUpdate` event, but middleware is more intuitive to some people.
+Often it is simpler to just subscribe to the `BeforeUpdate` event, but middleware is more intuitive in some circumstances

 ### Examples